wwwohjik/learn-c-the-hard-way/README.md

-# learn-c-the-hard-way
+# Learn C the Hard Way
-Repo to demonstrate the book's exercises
+This repository inlcudes C codes that were used to follow and study the book's exercises.